qmk/qmk_firmware/FAQ.md

 # Miscellaneous
 ## NKRO Doesn't work
-First you have to compile frimware with this build option in `Makefile`.
+First you have to compile frimware with this build option `NKRO_ENABLE` in `Makefile`.

-    NKRO_ENABLE = yes

 Try `Magic` **N** command(`LShift+RShift+N` by default) when **NKRO** still doesn't work.
 You can use this command to toggle between **NKRO** and **6KRO** mode temporarily.
 In some situations **NKRO** doesn't work you need to switch to **6KRO** mode.